Profile picture

 I am an industrial organization economist working on platform markets and the “smart city”.
 I study e-commerce, transportation, and housing, often through the lens of empirical market design.

-I spent a postdoctoral stint at the Cowles Foundation at Yale University.
+Previously, I was a Presidential Fellow at the NUS Business School, during which I spent a postdoctoral stint at the Cowles Foundation at Yale University.
 I obtained my PhD from Princeton University after formative years at the University of Chicago and Washington University in St. Louis.

 My wife, Nicole Fry, paints landscapes.